chris-corby/PageLoader/readme.md

 - Details: -
 - Fired before the current page is cached.
 Make changes needed before it could be shown again, e.g. clear forms.

+`page-loader:between-content`

+- Cancellable: No
+- Details: `visit`
+- Fired after the old content has transitioned out but before the new content has transitioned in.
+Make changes that should be invisible, or should apply to the new content before it comes in e.g. changing body classes, updating colors.

 `page-loader:load`

 - Cancellable: No